zacharyyamaoka/DE3-Audio/docs/_build/html/_sources/intro.rst.txt

 For real data, we initially also used 44100 Hz and 16 bit depth.
 From testing, we visually confirmed that level resolution was sufficiently fine to determine ILD, but it was clear ITD features would improve if we increased sampling frequency.
 For sources close to the listener (near-field whisper), level differences are pronounced as the sound level decreases by 6 dB for every doubling of distance.
 The maximum time delay however, at 44100 Hz, would be just 26 samples.
 Thus, also conscious of memory space and realtime requirements, we opted for a 96000 Hz sampling rate.
-This simply required changing a few parameters in our code and adjusting the sampling frequency on the MOTU Ultralight we where using to interface with the DPA lapel mics.
+This simply required changing a few parameters in our code and adjusting the sampling frequency on the MOTU Ultralight we were using to interface with the DPA lapel mics.

 **Audio Clips - 480 samples at 96000 Hz**